Homepage > Journal > How to prepare a research report?

 What is a UX research report?

-Every research ends at some point.
+Every UX or user research ends at some point.

 A research report is usually a document in which a researcher or team of researchers summarizes and communicates to stakeholders the following:

-• collected data
+• Collected data

-• used research methods
+• Used research methods

-• applied research tools
+• Applied research tools

 A slightly more specific approach to the problem of report quality was taken by Polish authors Iga Mościchowska and Barbara Rogoś-Turek.